aTechGuide/portfolio/projects/2020/click-stream-analysis.md

 ---
 dataType: project
 title: Click Stream Analysis
-description: This project demonstrates aggregation of data on rolling window of events (Not necessarily time).
-Click streams are captured via web page hosted on Akka HTTP Webserver.
-The click events are sent to Kafka which are then read by spark structured streaming App to perform the aggregations.
+description: This project demonstrates the aggregation of data on a rolling window of events (Not necessarily time).
+We capture click streams via a web page hosted on Akka HTTP Webserver.
+The click events sent to Kafka are read by spark structured streaming App to perform the aggregations.
 date: '2020-03-28'
 tags:
   - Spark Structured Streaming